felix-D2/Frontend-Mentor/README.md

 ### What I learned

-I have learned how to use JavaScript to do calculations and change the element properties of DOM.
+I have learned how to use HTML, CSS properties and Flexbox.

 ## Author